BURN BAN IN EFFECT

-MARION COUNTY, OR. – Marion County Fire Defense Board Chief Bill Miles has issued an outdoor burn ban effective immediately, July 24, 2018, in all areas of Marion County.
+MARION COUNTY, OR. – The Marion County Fire Defense Board has issued an outdoor burn ban effective immediately, May 8, 2019, in all areas of Marion County.

-The Marion County Fire Defense Board in cooperation with the Oregon Department of Forestry has issued a county-wide burn ban effective, July 24, 2018 due to forecasted high temperatures, limited rainfall and ongoing dry conditions.
-Oregon Department of Forestry has moved to Extreme Fire Danger and IFPL 3.
+The Marion County Fire Defense Board has issued a county-wide burn ban effective, Wednesday, May 8, 2019 through Sunday, May 12, 2019, due to forecasted high temperatures, limited rainfall and ongoing dry conditions.

-The burn ban includes recreational campfires, fire pits, yard debris, agricultural burning and permits issued for open burning until further notice.
+The burn ban includes yard debris, and agricultural burning and permits issued for open burning until further notice.
 Check with your local Fire Department/District for more information.
 For the most current information, please call the Burn Information Line at (877) 982-0011.

 Backyard burning (yard debris, etc.)

 Agricultural burning, regulated through Department of Agriculture, contact your local fire agency for special situations.